Methanogenesis

 Methanogenesis or biomethanation is the formation of methane coupled to energy conservation by microbes known as methanogens.
+It is the fourth and final stage of anaerobic digestion.
 Organisms capable of producing methane for energy conservation have been identified only from the domain Archaea, a group phylogenetically distinct from both eukaryotes and bacteria, although many live in close association with anaerobic bacteria.
-Other forms of methane production that are not coupled to ATP synthesis exist within all three domains of life.
 The production of methane is an important and widespread form of microbial metabolism.
 In anoxic environments, it is the final step in the decomposition of biomass.
 Methanogenesis is responsible for significant amounts of natural gas accumulations, the remainder being thermogenic.

 Biochemistry

 Methanogenesis in microbes is a form of anaerobic respiration.
 Methanogens do not use oxygen to respire; in fact, oxygen inhibits the growth of methanogens.
 The terminal electron acceptor in methanogenesis is not oxygen, but carbon.
-The two best described pathways involve the use of acetic acid or inorganic carbon dioxide as terminal electron acceptors:
+The two best described pathways involve the use of acetic acid (acetoclastic) or inorganic carbon dioxide (hydrogenotrophic) as terminal electron acceptors: